datacarpentry/rr-version-control/README.md

 # Version Control via Git and Github

-## Lesson synopsis
+## Lesson synopsis (1.5 - 2 hours)

 This lesson teaches the concept of version control using git.
-There are two different activities, one using GitHub and the locally-installed GitHub GUI client and one using only GitHub.
-Differences between the client on OS X and Windows can make the client activities challenging.

-## Syllabus

-After this lesson, students should be able to:
-*   Create a repository on GitHub.
-*   Commit changes to files.
-*   Evaluate repository History.
-*   Know the difference between directory and repository.
-*   Create a pull request to someone else's remote repository.

-If you are using the lesson with the local GUI client, then also:
-*   Initiate Git in a local project directory.
-*   Push local repository to remote repository on Github.
-*   Clone a remote repository.
-*   Differentiate between a local and remote repository.
+There The lesson begins with a slides describing the motivations for using version control and Github.
+The first activity is a follow along partner activity which explores git in GitHub only (`02-git-in-github`).
+Since the project is never brought locally onto the students computer, the students do not need to install git for this project.
+The second activity starts with a demo in RStudio which can be followed along if the students have installed git (`03-git-in-rstudio`).
+This activity introduces the students to using git on their computers.

 ## Setup

 Before this lessons, students should:
--  Obtain a Github account.
+-  For `02-git-in-github`: Obtain a Github account.
 If you sign up using a student email you get five free private repositories through a [student developer pack](https://education.github.com/pack).
-- (optional; only if using lesson 02a) Install Github GUI.
-[Github GUI Guide (Mac)](https://mac.github.com), [Github GUI Guide (Windows)](https://windows.github.com).
+-  For `02-git-in-rstudio`: Install Git for use in RStudio.
+Follow [installation instructions from RStudio](https://support.rstudio.com/hc/en-us/articles/200532077-Version-Control-with-Git-and-SVN). *Suggested* This step should be done at the end of day 1.

+## Learning Objectives

+At the end of this module you should be able to:

+`02-git-in-github`

+1. Define git vocabulary (commit, fork, pull request, repository, commit message).
+2. Demonstrate ability to navigate through a Github repository main page.
+3. Define the difference between a directory and a repository.
+3. Create a repository on GitHub.
+4. Demonstrate ability to commit changes to text files with a commit message.
+5. Evaluate repository History.
+6. Create a pull request to someone else's repository.

+`03-git-in-rstudio`

+1. Define git vocabulary (push, fork, local repository, remote repository)
+2. Fork remote repository from Github into RStudio.
+3. Navigate through the basics of using git in RStudio.
+4. Push local repository from RStudio to Github.
+5. Demonstrate the ability to host code from RStudio to Github.

 ## Materials

-Note that any given workshop will use either exercise 02a (GitHub plus GitHub local client) or 02b (GitHub only), not both.

-1. 01-motivation-sides.md : slides that introduce version control, git and GitHub
+1. `01-motivation-sides.md` : slides that introduce version control, git, and GitHub.
-2. 02a-git-local-instructor-notes.md : instructor notes for exercise that uses both GitHub and the local GUI client
+2. `02-git-in-github-instructors.md`: instructor notes for exercise that uses
-    -   I. Git Locally (on your computer)
-    -   II.
-Git Remotely: Hosting on Github
-    -   III.
-Git Remotely: Cloning Others Repos and Collaborating
-    -   IV.
-More Information (Resources)
-3. 02a-git-github-instructor-notes.md  : instructor notes for exercise that uses GitHub only
+3. `02-git-in-github.md`: Activity notes for the students to follow.
-  -   I. Creating and editing a git repository on GitHub
-  -   II.
-History and Differences
-  -   III.
-Collaborating on GitHub: joint repositories vs forks & PRs
-  -   IV.
-More Information (Resources)
+3. `02-git-in-github-slides.Rmd` and `02-git-in-github-slides.html`: An overview slide that can be projected during activity.
+4. `03-git-in-rstudio-slides.html` and `03-git-in-rstudio-slides.html`: Guide for students to follow during git in rstudio activity.
+5. `04-resources-for-learning.md` - *incomplete*, a file that can be used as a reference for self learning git.

 ## People and credits